Leave of Absence and Withdrawal

 We realize that emergencies can happen anywhere and in any form.
 That is why we maintain and monitor detailed contingency plans to ensure the safety of our students and continuity of learning if and when problems arise.
 Because of recent events, our emergency response plans have been thoroughly tested and proven successful.

 Is there a new academic calendar?

-We are creating approaches that will allow students to complete the lab part of science courses and ensure DKU science students are well-equipped with lab skills.
-Most professors are working to create “virtual labs” that will allow students to complete the entire Session 3 course on schedule.
-The virtual labs are carefully designed to allow students to see and do actual manipulations, calculations, and demonstrate lab skills.
-Also, there is increased effort to work with students on aspects of experimental design, data analysis, and writing lab reports.
-In some cases, professors may give students the chance to finish lab activities when the campus reopens, without compromising their ability to complete the current course and progress to the next course in the sequence.
+We have created approaches that allow students to complete the lab part of science courses and ensure DKU science students are well-equipped with lab skills.
+Professors have created virtual labs that are carefully designed to allow students to see and do actual manipulations, calculations, and demonstrate lab skills.
+Also, there is increased effort to work with students on aspects of experimental design, data analysis and writing lab reports.

 All coursework undertaken after matriculation as a full-time degree-seeking student at DKU must be at an accredited four-year institution in the United States or similarly accredited institution abroad with a liberal arts and general education curriculum.
 DKU students may study away for a fall or spring semester and/or during the summer, either at Duke or on a DKU-approved program sponsored by another university.

 Further information is available from the university registrar.
 Approval forms for DKU students taking courses at institutions other than DKU and Duke may be obtained online or from the DKU Office of Study Abroad.
 Students wishing to transfer credit for study at another accredited college or university while on leave, on a DKU-approved study abroad program, or during the summer must present a catalog of that college or university to the DKU Office of Study Abroad and the corresponding division chair and obtain their approval prior to taking the courses.